Post

 Maintain Consistent Frequency

-Choose a posting schedule you can maintain long-term:
+Choose a posting schedule you can sustain long-term:

-- Daily channels: Post at the same time each day
+• Daily channels: Post at the same time each day to build a habit in your audience

-- Multiple daily: Space posts by at least 3-4 hours
+• Multiple daily: Space posts by at least 3–4 hours to avoid flooding subscribers’ notifications

-- Weekly: Establish specific days your audience expects content
+• Weekly: Establish specific days your audience expects content, and protect those slots

 Balance Scheduled and Real-Time Content